RobustoFramework/Robusto/components/robusto/conductor/README.md

 * ULP(or similar functionality) usage
   * Wake up integration (I2C/GPIO)
-    * If it can wake on network event, it can be the perfect center of an alarm system that can be aler
+    * If it can wake on a wired network event, it can be the perfect center of an alarm system that can be alerted and react immidiately.
+    * A wireless variation of this is to have sensors sleeping and only the conductor always awake (you cannot wake on radio communication)
     * To elegantly wake on external events and not mix up the sleep cycle timing, making it smoother to combine with security and intrusion alarm features.
   * Wired network checks
     * Like having clients checking in on I2c once every minute to make sure no wires have been burnt or shorted.